Veronica Schanoes

 Teaching Interests

-I am particularly interested in children’s literature, women’s writing, and fantastic literature.
+I am particularly interested in fairy tales, myths, legends, children’s literature, women’s writing, and fantastic literature.
 I value careful consideration of historical context when discussing literature as well as a consideration of the power dynamics involved in its creation, such as a consideration of the dynamic between adult and child when discussing children’s literature.
-She is familiar with feminist psychoanalytic theory, and is particularly interested in stories that are repeated and reworked over time.
-She values close examination of the way the language of a text makes various meanings, and am particularly interested in making connections among texts.
+I am familiar with feminist psychoanalytic theory, and am particularly interested in stories that are repeated and reworked over time.
+I value close examination of the way the language of a text makes various meanings, and am particularly interested in making connections among texts.

 Selected Publications